oatlog/oatlog/doc/report/main.typ

 Oatlog is a Rust proc-macro that takes in egglog code and generates Rust code.
 See
-@codegen_example_theory and @codegen_example_relation for an example of what the generated code looks like. @oatlog-architecture shows an overview of oatlog's internal architecture.
+@codegen_example_theory and @codegen_example_relation for an example of what the generated code looks like. @oatlog-architecture shows an overview of Oatlog's internal architecture.

 #figure(
   image("../figures/architecture.svg"),
-  caption: [A coarse overview of the current oatlog architecture.], ) <oatlog-architecture>
+  caption: [A coarse overview of the current Oatlog architecture.], ) <oatlog-architecture>

 === Egglog AST